Shiv Prasad Kosta

 Dr. Shiv Prasad Kosta (born 25 April 1931) is a space scientist, educationist and a technocrat and currently the Group Director of Shri Ram Institute of Technology in Jabalpur and Charotar University of Science and Technology, Changa, Gujarat.
-During his whole career as a scientist, he has given contribution in different organizations, including the national strategic space research centre of India ISRO.
-Former President Dr. A. P. J. Abdul Kalam and former Chief Election Commissioner T. N. Seshan were his colleagues in ISRO during 1981 to 1995.
+During his whole career as a scientist, he has made contributions in different organizations, including the national strategic Space Research Centre of India ISRO.
+Former President Dr. A. P. J. Abdul Kalam and former Chief Election Commissioner T. N. Seshan were his colleagues in ISRO from 1981 to 1995.

 Educational and family background

 Kosta was born 25 April 1931 in Garha, a part of Sanskardhani in Jabalpur.
-He belonged to a poverty-stuck family of a farmer.
+He belonged to a poverty-stricken family of a farmer.
 While talking about his early education, Kosta Sir has completed his primary, middle, secondary and higher secondary education from Government Technical High School Kala Niketan.
-Kosta passed his high school technical examination from Government Technical High School Jabalpur in 1952 and joined Government Science College (formerly known as Robertson College), where he obtained M.Sc. in physics and electronics from Sagar University of M.P in 1958.
+Kosta passed his high school technical examination from Government Technical High School Jabalpur in 1952 and joined Government Science College (formerly known as Robertson College), where he obtained M.Sc. in physics and electronics from Sagar University of M.P. in 1958.

 Professional career as engineer and scientist

-Kosta started with his professional career as a research assistant in 1958 by joining Ministry of Education in New Delhi through UPSC.
-In the year 1962, he travelled to Germany and received scholarship from Indo-Germany exchange to deliver his services and explore technological skills in Stuttgart and Munich.
-Here, he worked as development engineer for a period of about one year, from 1961 to 1962.
-He proceeded with his work as engineer in Andrew Corporation of Chicago from 1962 to 1963.
-In 1964, Kosta joined National Physics Laboratory of India in New Delhi as junior scientist and worked for a period of 3 months.
-After this, September 1964, he delivered his skills as Senior Scientist and Officer in CEERI (Central Electronics Engineering Research Institute) of Pilani in Rajasthan.
+Kosta started his professional career as a research assistant in 1958 by joining the Ministry of Education in New Delhi through the UPSC.
+In the year 1962, he travelled to Germany and received a scholarship from the Indo-German exchange to deliver his services and explore technological skills in Stuttgart and Munich.
+Here, he worked as a development engineer for a period of about one year, from 1961 to 1962.
+He proceeded with his work as an engineer in the Andrew Corporation of Chicago from 1962 to 1963.
+In 1964, Kosta joined the National Physics Laboratory of India in New Delhi as a junior scientist and worked for a period of 3 months.
+After this, in September 1964, he delivered his skills as Senior Scientist and Officer in CEERI (Central Electronics Engineering Research Institute) of Pilani in Rajasthan.

-Contribution in ISRO centre of India
+Contribution in the ISRO centre of India

-In 1971, Kosta joined as principal technical officer and deputy director of first Indian Satellite Project Aryabhata (satellite) in [RO.
+In 1971, Kosta joined as principal technical officer and deputy director of the first Indian Satellite Project Aryabhata (satellite) in [RO.
 Later on, he was promoted as Group Director of ISRO Satellite Centre in Bangalore and contributed his skills and ideas for Remote Sensing Satellites and application satellite projects, as Communication Satellite, Bhaskara (satellite) and Ariane Passenger Payload Experiment.
 Furthermore, starting from 1981 to 1987, Kosta delivered his services in headquarters of ISRO located in Bangalore.
-During the entire career of Kosta in ISRO, he got the opportunity for working as team with large numbers of countrywide and international scientists, including the scientist-cum-former president Dr. A. P. J. Abdul Kalam.
+During the entire career of Kosta in ISRO, he got the opportunity to work as a team with large numbers of countrywide and international scientists, including the scientist-cum-former president Dr. A. P. J. Abdul Kalam.